maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0004-utm/index.md

 title: "One Machine to rule them all"
 date: 2022-11-05T15:33:43+01:00
 summary: Universal Turing Machines, or the abstraction of software
-draft: true
+draft: false
 ---

 Turing Machines have many tricks up their sleeves.
 So many in fact that it would be quite tedious to just list them all.
 That's why in my recap' of [Turing's Keynote](/posts/quest/0x0002-tm) I have kept things at surface level.
-But even in this endeavour of sum up the conference I wasn't able to cram in one very important matter: Universal Turing Machines.
+But even in this endeavour of summing up the conference I wasn't able to cram in one very important matter: Universal Turing Machines.

 So here it is.
 The follow up to my first entry on TMs.